 who supports?

-Ericsson: 8 companies
+Ericsson's proposal: 8 companies

-Apple: 4 companies
+Apple's proposal: 4 companies

 The CT1 Chairman commented that this is the 3rd meeting that this is discussed.
 If no agreement can be reached by the end of this week, then CT1 should think of a way forward to reach a solution, i.e. a technical vote would be considered.
 He commented that it's not the best way forward, so he encouraged CT1 to try and reach a conclusion in this meeting already.